Appointments - Cheviot Road

 Please note patients are unable to book online appointments with Dr Day or Dr Smailes at this time.

 Surgery consultations are by appointment.
 Appointments are usually 10 minutes and may be booked by telephone or by calling in to the surgery in person.
-Our telephone lines are open from 08:00 am on week days and the surgery doors open at 08:30 am
+Our telephone lines are open from 08:00 until 18:30, the phone lines will be closed every day between 12:00 & 13:00.
+The surgery doors open at 08:30 am

 The practice offers patients continuity of care so appointments will be booked with your regular doctor, unless they are not available.
 All clinic times are variable between the hours of 08:30 and 18:30.
 If you speak to one of the receptionists, they will be more than happy to let you know the clinic times for your doctor.